Can Your California HOA Force You to Keep a Grass Lawn?

 - Apply for your local rebate before you start removing turf.
 Most California programs require pre-approval and will deny applications for work already done.

-- Submit your HOA application referencing Civil Code §4735(b) and AB 1164.
+- Submit your HOA application referencing Civil Code §4735(a).
 Include your rebate program documentation as supporting material.

 For city-specific guidance, see our Los Angeles, San Diego, San Jose, and Oakland pages.